SiddharthPant/jupyterlab-dvc/specification/Git_REST_API.md

-# Specification of jupyterlab-git REST API
+# Specification of jupyterlab-dvc REST API

-A description of all jupyterlab-git REST API endpoints Contents for each call include:
+A description of all jupyterlab-dvc REST API endpoints Contents for each call include:

 1. URLS